Junikab/llm-job-finder/DESIGN.md

 - Fastify logger enabled (info-level) with request/response logs.
 - Clear 400 errors for missing file or unsupported type.
 - Try/catch around route handler; non-expected errors return 500 with message.
+ - When `LLM_LOG=debug` and replace-mode is enabled, the server logs:
+   - A header with job key, model, and user prompt length.
+   - The first ~8000 characters of the user prompt for inspection.
+   - Success/failure of OpenAI calls including latency, attempt number, and HTTP errors on retries.

 ## 12. Security Considerations (Dev/MVP)
 - File size limited to 5MB; allowed types: .pdf/.docx/.txt.
 - CORS open in dev; configure CORS_ORIGIN for production.
 - No rate limiting yet (consider @fastify/rate-limit for prod).
 - No server-side persistence of CVs; processed in-memory on the server.
 The web client may persist recent CVs locally in the browser (IndexedDB, up to 5; sessionStorage fallback).
 Use `navigator.storage.persist()` best-effort to reduce eviction.
+ - Privacy: When LLM mode is enabled, extracted CV text and job snippets are sent to the LLM provider for scoring.
+Logs may include truncated portions of these prompts when `LLM_LOG=debug`.

 ## 13. Performance
 - Concurrency limited via p-limit within scraping/scoring loops.
 - MAX_PAGES / MAX_JOBS env vars allow quick dev iterations.

 ## 14. Key Design Decisions
-- Mock mode to remove OpenAI dependency and speed up iteration.
+- Heuristic-by-default to remove OpenAI dependency and speed up iteration.
 - PDF support enabled using pdf-parse for improved UX and parity with DOCX/TXT.
 - Multipart attachFieldsToBody disabled to ensure req.file() reliability with curl; fields read from data.fields.
-- Random scoring to unblock UI/flow testing.
+- Optional LLM replace-mode behind flags with protective measures (capped retries and per-request job cap).
+Falls back to heuristic on failures.

 ## 15. Alternatives Considered
 - Keeping attachFieldsToBody and reading file from req.body.file.
 Rejected for dev due to inconsistent behavior with curl; easier to rely on req.file().
-- Retaining OpenAI integration behind a flag.
-Deferred to keep surface area small and builds fast.
+- Deferring OpenAI integration entirely.
+Partially accepted: we run heuristic by default but provide LLM replace-mode behind flags for targeted debugging and evaluation.

 ## 16. Future Work
-- Add optional LLM rerank/replace using the prompt builder, behind env flags; include schema/response validation and timeouts/concurrency.
+- Extend LLM support with rerank mode and stricter schema/response validation.
 - Heuristic or embedding-based scoring to replace random scores and provide human-readable reasons.
 - Improve PDF extraction robustness (edge PDFs, encoding) and add tests/fixtures.
 - Caching, deduplication, and job detail enrichment.